Canarys-Bootcamp/Bootcamp-labs/labs/6-actions-importer.md

 # 6 Migrating pipelines from Azure DevOps to GitHub Actions using GitHub Actions Importer
-In this hands-on lab you will get a first glance at the tooling that is build to migrate CI/CD solutions to GitHub actions.
+In this hands-on lab you will get a glance at the tooling that is built to migrate CI/CD solutions to GitHub actions.
 This tool is called **GitHub Actions Importer (GAI)**.

 This hands on lab consists of the following steps:
 - [Add Personal Access Tokens To Codespaces](#add-personal-access-tokens-to-codespaces)